gittare/gittare/README.md

 - 👋 Hi, I’m @gittare
-- 👀 I’m interested in Frontend Developer
+- 👀 I’m interested in fullStack Softawre Developer
 - 🌱 I’m currently working in ReactJs, Angular, Nodejs, vuejs
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...